vuejs/awesome-vue/README.md

 - [Daily](https://github.com/dailynowco/daily) - Curated dev news delivered to your new tab 👩🏽‍💻
 - [Laravel File Manager](https://github.com/alexusmai/laravel-file-manager) - Powerful file manager for Laravel
 - [Vue Crypto Dashboard](https://github.com/JayeshLab/vue-crypto-dashboard) - Cryptocurrency Dashboard made with Vue.js
+- [Idea Re-Vue](https://github.com/MuhaddiMu/Idea-ReVue) - Social Ideation Platform to Create, Manage and Brainstorm Ideas in a fun, visual way.
+Built on the top of VueJS and Vuetify using Firebsae as a backend

 ### Commercial Products
  - [Wijmo](http://wijmo.com/products/wijmo-5/) - A collection of UI controls with VueJS support.